xayanide/xayanide-mixed-osu-skin/README.md

 My lightweight mixed osu! skin for osu! standard.

 ## Current state
-- In progress...
-- Check `todo.md`
+- Work in progress!
+See `TODO.md`.

 ## Previews
 Only finished parts are shown.